Introducing Breeze CLI: Voice AI That Lives in Your Terminal

 breeze voice list

-Prototyping in the terminal is only useful if you can graduate to code without starting over.
-Every Breeze CLI call maps to the public /v1 Developer API — the same API behind our Python and TypeScript SDKs.
-When a take sounds right, ask the CLI to hand you the request:
+The worst moment in prototyping is discovering that the fun tool and the real API are two different worlds.
+Breeze CLI closes that gap by construction: every command maps to the public /v1 Developer API — the same one behind our Python and TypeScript SDKs.
+So when a take sounds right, ask the CLI to hand over the request:

 Agent native

-We think the second user of every CLI is now an AI agent, so agent ergonomics are not an afterthought — they are a design rule.
-Add --agent to any command and Breeze CLI becomes a well-behaved tool call: JSON results on stdout, JSON error envelopes on stderr, no prompts, no spinners, no audio autoplay.
+Increasingly, the “developer” typing a CLI command is an AI agent.
+We treat that as a design constraint, not a novelty.
+Add --agent to any command and Breeze CLI becomes a well-behaved tool call: JSON results on stdout, JSON error envelopes on stderr, no prompts, no spinners, no surprise audio:

 breeze voice list --agent

-If an agent is installing the CLI for you, one line does both:
+Swap codex for claude or cursor.
+And if an agent is bootstrapping the CLI for you, one line installs both:

 curl -fsSL https://breezeblue.ai/cli/install.sh | sh -s -- --with-skills codex